 Step 5: Sprinkle the tops with crushed fruity pebbles and then allow them to rest until a skin forms.
 Bake for 13-14 minutes then cool completely on a wire rack before removing them from the tray.

 Step 6: In a small bowl, soak the fruity pebbles in the milk.
 Set aside.

-Now don't think these macarons are just for fruity pebbles, you can easily substitute any cereal instead, like these other ideas:
+You can easily substitute any cereal instead, like these other ideas:

 - Lucky Charms macarons

 - Cinnamon Toast Crunch macarons